 It is important to observe your baby’s limbs during the kneecap development process.
 There is a chance for them to develop one or more of the problems mentioned below.

-- Bipartite patella: This is a condition wherein the bone centers within the cartilage do not fuse, leading to a two-part kneecap.
+- Bipartite patella: It means patella with two parts.
+It is a condition wherein the bone centers within the cartilage do not fuse, leading to a two-part kneecap.
 It is usually asymptomatic and might get carried to adolescence.
 However, babies might occasionally experience pain when subjected to direct trauma, overuse, or strenuous activity.

 - Congenital dislocation of the patella: It manifests immediately after birth and may cause permanent dislocation of the kneecap.
 The symptoms include a bend in the joints that cannot be straightened, knock knees, external tibial torsion, and foot deformity.

-When detected early on, this condition can be treated with surgery(6).
+When detected early on, this condition can be treated with surgery(7).

 The following complications are mostly found in children and teens, and are rarely encountered in babies.